Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Projects/05-makewiki.md

 ## Setup

 Go to the [MakeWiki starter code](https://github.com/make-school-labs/makewiki-starter) and clone the repository to your local hard drive.
-Then, set up a _new_ repository for your Polls application on [GitHub.com](https://github.com) and execute the following to switch the remote:
+Then, set up a _new_ repository for your application on [GitHub.com](https://github.com) and execute the following to switch the remote:

 ```
 $ git remote remove origin